coder/docs/admin/user-management.md

 ---
-title: "User Management" description: Learn how to add, edit, and delete Coder users.
+title: "User Management"
+description: Learn how to add and delete Coder users.
 ---

 Administrators may create and manage users via the User Management dashboard.